USCIS Medical Exam and Vaccination when applying for Green Card

 Going for Vaccination (Day 2):

 As usual all form filling, paying co-pay, height,weight,blood pressure, etc. Then comes the doctor and asked what all vaccinations are needed and why.
 I told all the six and told I need it for immigration purpose.
 She asked me when I had my tetanus vaccine.
 I told here the date and told I had only one dose.
 Same for HepB.
 Never had HepA.
 So she told I then need Tdap, HepA and HepB.
 Then asked if I had Chickenpox in childhood.
 Oh, hell yes.
 Who can forget that experience.
 She said then I don’t need Varicella because my body will be now naturally immune to chickenpox.
 But I said, no I need the proof so I need it.
-Then she goest that she recommends first antibody titer, i.e. lab test to determine immunity against chickenpox.
+So she said that she recommends first antibody titer, i.e. lab test to determine immunity against chickenpox.
 Then I asked what about MMR, I need that too.
 I had it few years back but don’t have a record.
 Then she said that she will ask for MMR check as well in the antibody titer test.
-Then if I need it she will give that shot.
+Then if I need it she will give those shots.
 At the end she said, I should come back after 6 months to get my remaining doses of HepA and HepB.

 Cool… now head over to the labs.